projektir/bookmarker/README.md

 will see some plain text in the popup, and you can click on it. "add bookmark" will put generated folders into Other Bookmarks, and "print tree" will give you a log of the current bookmark tree.

+For console settings, choose "Persist Logs" so it doesn't refresh and eat the logs all the time.

+### Notes

+It should be noted that a few things are hardcoded right now, like server URL or literal text by which some actions are picked up, so if things suddenly stop working, the reason might be trivial.

 ### License